Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 Creating a PnP provisioning template
 ---------------------------------------------------------
 Our plan is to start a Microsoft flow from site design and deploy a PnP provisioning template.
-In the example, we will create a SharePoint Modern page using PnP provision template and to reaach the goal we need to prepare the PnP template.
+In the example, we will create a SharePoint Modern page using PnP provision template and to reach the goal we need to prepare the PnP template.

-There are 2 ways for creating a PnP template: you can write it manually and specify all the entities, or create the template in Powershell.
-Please find the examples in `This article <create-modern-page-pnp-template.html.html>`_ .
+There are 2 ways for creating a PnP template: you can write it manually and specify all the entities, or create the template in PowerShell.
+Please check out the following articles.
+We're using an example from the first one in the list.

+- `How to create a SharePoint Modern page using PnP provision template in Microsoft Flow, Azure Logic Apps, or PowerApps <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-modern-page-pnp-template.html>`_ .
+- `How to create a SharePoint list or library using PnP provisioning template in Microsoft Flow, Azure Logic Apps or PowerApps <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-list-library-pnp.html>`_ .
+- `How to create a Modern SharePoint Team or Communication site using PnP provisioning template in Microsoft Flow, Azure Logic Apps or PowerApps <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-site-pnp.html>`_ .

 Create the PnP file, we'll need it on the next steps.

 Creating a flow
 ---------------------------------------------------------
 We'll start our Flow when a specific site design is selected.
 Site design contains a site script which has a link to the created Microsoft Flow.
-We can notify the Micrsoft flow that the site design is selected using trigger When an HTTP request is received.
+We can notify the Micrsoft flow that the site design is applied using trigger When an HTTP request is received.

 .. image:: ../../../_static/img/flow/how-tos/when-http-request.png